 Ties between Rome and Capua had been strong since 343 BCE, the year in which Rome sent an army to Campania to protect the Capuans against the Samnites.
 After the appointment of Roman prefects in Capua in 318 BCE, Rome began to dominate Capuan politics, but the Capuans retained their own magistrates, senate and assembly.
 Over the years, many inhabitants of the city received Roman citizenship without the right to vote (civitas sine suffragio).
 Intermarriage between Romans and Capuans was common and many noble families on both sides were connected.
 As a large and rich city, Capua provided the Roman army with thousands of soldiers.
 But in spite of these strong bonds, the Capuans decided to defect to Hannibal.
 This may simply have been for opportunistic reasons: Hannibal seemed to be winning the war, and the Carthaginian general also allegedly promised to make Capua the new capital of Italy.
 In this capacity she would dominate all the other Italian peoples, including the Romans.
 This was an offer the Capuans could not refuse.
 The Roman prefects and other Roman citizens were arrested and the gates of the city were opened for Hannibal and his army.

 After Cannae, Hannibal had sent his brother Mago to Bruttium in the toe of Italy to arrange for the defection of the Bruttii.
 When he had accepted their submission, Mago travelled back to Carthage to report on his brother’s victories.
 The members of the Council of Thirty Elders were awed when he poured heaps of golden rings onto the floor of all the senators and equites that had been killed.
 But when asked by Hanno the Great how many Latin communities had defected to Hannibal, Mago had to admit that none had done so yet.
 The Council nevertheless decided to send a small force of reinforcements to Italy, comprising 4.000 Numidians and 40 elephants.
-These were probably sent to Locri in the toe of the Italian peninsula, which had defected to Hannibal.
+These were probably sent to Locri in the toe of the Italian peninsula, which had defected to Hannibal or would soon defect.
 The Elders then sent Mago to Spain, accompanied by a high official.
 They were to order Hasdrubal to raise an army of some 24.000 men and lead it to Italy over land to link up with Hannibal.

 There was some more action in Italy this year, with Hannibal sacking Nuceria and Acerrae and threatening Nola.
 Part of the population of Nola was prepared to defect to Hannibal, so the praetor Marcellus was sent from Casilinum to prevent this.
 Marcellus did his job well, winning a small-scale but morale-boosting battle near the town, the first of three Battles of Nola.
 Hannibal then led an unsuccessful attack on Casilinum before he decided to withdraw to his winter quarters at Capua.
 He still had every reason to believe that the war would be over in months.